Ticketpark/api-docs/docs/cookbook/protection-concept.md

 This is how to set [protection concept data](https://headwayapp.co/ticketpark-changelog/schutzkonzept-einfach-selbst-definieren-169591) over the api:

-## Facemask and social distancing
+## Facemask, health certificate and social distancing

-A protection concept defining whether a facemask is required qnd whether social distancing on seating charts should apply is created whenever you add a new event.
-By default the values are false.
+A protection concept defining whether a facemask or a health certificate is required and whether social distancing on seating charts should apply is created whenever you add a new event.

 ### Defining protection concept settings when creating an event